 |Quality assurance is a proactive process where we take measures in advance.||Quality Control is a Reactive process that is performed when flaws are identified.|

 |In quality assurance, you examine the plan to see if it was effective in avoiding any potential flaws.||In quality control, you look for flaws in the product and try to fix them while it’s being made.|

-|Quality assurance is concerned with defect prevention||While quality control is concerned with detecting the flaws.|
+|Quality assurance is concerned with defect prevention.||While quality control is concerned with detecting the flaws.|

-|This process ensures that the product deliverable is of greater quality||QC activities involve validating that we have maintained the quality of the product.|
+|Quality assurance ensures that the product deliverable is of greater quality.||QC activities involve validating that we have maintained the quality of the product.|

-|When you perform the Quality audit, it is a part of Quality assurance.||In the case of QC, the testing procedures and analysis is the main process|
+|When you perform the Quality audit, it is a part of Quality assurance.||In the case of QC, the testing procedures and analysis is the main process.|

-|So, if we say quality assurance is a plan||Quality control is to check if the implementation of the plan is accurate or not.|
+|So, if we say quality assurance is a plan, then that plan helps developers to maintain Quality checks at regular intervals.||Quality control is to check if the implementation of the plan is accurate or not.|

-6. Advantages of Quality Assurance and Quality Control
+5. Advantages of Quality Assurance and Quality Control

 - You can have improved process controls,

 - An internal system of checks and balances to ensure product quality.